Awareness around mental health has been on the rise, and it is now top of mind for many.

-Awareness around mental health was already on the rise pre COVID-19, but is now top of mind for many.
-This is because for the first time in a long time, the whole world has been affected, not only those who are predisposed to mental health challenges.
+This is because, for the first time in a long time, the whole world is paying attention, not only those who are predisposed to mental health challenges.

 So in honour of R U OK?
 Day, we ask ourselves, why are we still struggling as a community to prioritise mental health every single day of our lives?
 Shouldn’t we be paying attention to those close to us, our family, friends, colleagues, and make sure they are actually doing ok on a regular basis?
 And more importantly, what can we do to mitigate, prevent and support?